-All state electric providers achieved a 10 percent renewable energy standard in 2015, says Nick Assendelft, spokesperson for the Michigan Agency for Energy in Lansing.
-They’ll be required to meet 12.5 percent in 2019 and 15 percent by 2021.
+All state electric providers achieved a 10% renewable energy standard in 2015, says Nick Assendelft, spokesperson for the Michigan Agency for Energy in Lansing.
+They were required to meet 12.5% in 2019 and 15% by 2021.

 “The cost of wind and solar energy is continuing to decrease,” he notes.
 “Families need to be aware of the evolution of power-generation and be confident that when they turn on the TV or flip a light switch that their power needs will be met.”

 What you can do

 Start with reducing your energy waste by upgrading to LED lights, Assendelft says, using programmable thermostats and running appliances like dishwashers at off-peak utility hours – typically mid-night to early morning (especially if yours can be programmed).

 Turn off game consoles, printers, computers and cable boxes when they’re not being used, as well.
 “Teaching children how to reduce energy waste can lead to lifelong money-saving habits,” he adds.
 “On a larger scale, families can see if their budget will allow for installation of solar panels or wind turbines at home to generate some of their own electricity.”

 3. Dealing with waste

 Despite being one of the first states with a bottle deposit law and some of the first food-waste collection programs, Michigan still lags when it comes to recycling.
 Our rate is near 15%, compared to the national average of about 35%.